MasterK13/Dell-Precision-M4700-Hackintosh/Documentation/PM.md

 ![AGPM](../Images/AGPM.png)

+Note: AGPM requires fully working XCPM Power Management.

+## Conclusion

-**If both of these are as in the images, then your Power Management is fully set-up and working properly.**
+If both CPU Power Management and GPU Power Management are as in the images shown above, then your Power Management is fully set-up and working properly.